30 Years Ago: Prince Swings Big With the ‘Love Symbol Album’

 After proving he could still conquer the pop charts with 1991's Diamonds and Pearls, Prince naturally took a sharp left turn away from MTV-courting palatability and careened into a wild-eyed space-funk opera.

-The Love Symbol Album was issued in October 1992 without a tag bearing its name.
+The Love Symbol Album was issued on October 13, 1992 without a tag bearing its name.
 Officially, its title was unconventionally introduced as an unpronounceable hybrid-gender logo, copyrighted as "Love Symbol #2," the recognizable glyph now synonymous with Prince.

 The Love Symbol Album saw Prince building on some of the more urban experiments ventured on his previous two records.
 Graffiti Bridge's flirtatious expedition into the era's emergent "new jack swing" scene and the emphatic hip-hop thrust of Diamonds and Pearls were revisited and reassembled with more sincerity, and accompanied by almost acrobatic lurches between sleek R&B, hyper-charged funk, steamy slow jams, ambitious swings toward jazz and myriad manifestations of unmistakably glamorous pop magic.